-Cymbidiums have been making a much-deserved comeback in recent years as more people discover these wonderful orchids.
-They are much more cold-tolerant than many common species of orchids and feature sprays of large blooms in the dead of winter.
+Cymbidiums are much more cold-tolerant than many common species of orchids and feature sprays of large blooms in the dead of winter.
+The miniature cymbidiums are so pretty and delicate that it's no wonder these tiny, easy-to-care-for plants have grown in popularity among amateur gardeners.

 During the growing season, cymbidiums appreciate dappled sunlight, or about 50 percent shade.
 They can be moved outdoors in the summer, providing they are not put into direct sunlight.
 A few hours of weak morning sunlight and shady afternoons is perfect.
 Move the cymbidiums outside after the threat of frost has passed.